For ACF Resources, click here.

 If ACF does so much, what does GHCF do?

-- Golden Heart Community Foundation has an Advisory Board (AB) made up of Fairbanks area residents.
-The AB promotes the growth of the GHCF fund through outreach and education to the public.
+- Golden Heart Community Foundation has an Advisory Board made up of Fairbanks area residents.
+The Advisory Board promotes the growth of the GHCF fund through outreach and education to the public.

-- The AB oversees the evaluation of grant applications from local nonprofits.
-GHCF then makes grant recommendation to ACF and decisions are made locally.
-ACF confirms the nonprofit is in good standing and then issues the grant awards.
+- The Advisory Board advertises the annual grant application cycle to local non-profits and evaluates and ranks the grant applications.
+The Advisory Board passes the grant recommendation to ACF.
+ACF Confirms the nonprofit is in good standing and then issues the grant awards.

-- The AB is all volunteer and made up of individuals with a diverse range of backgrounds, reflecting and representing our community.
+- The Advisory Board is volunteer individuals with a diverse range of backgrounds, reflecting and representing our community.
+Send GHFC an email if you are interested in serving on the Advisory Board!

 Why Donate to GHCF?